Lornatang/PyTorch-DCGAN/README.md

 ## Deep Convolution Generative Adversarial Networks

+PyTorch-DCGAN has been deprecated.
+Please see [DCGAN-PyTorch](https://github.com/Lornatang/DCGAN-PyTorch), which includes implementations for all models in DCGAN.

 ### Introduction

 This example implements the paper [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434)